Nov 29, 2022

 “The employee voice exists where everyone in the organization feels they have a say in the decision-making process, where they feel heard and listened to, and their views are taken into account and acted upon.”

-In a hybrid environment, not only could there be an imbalance of air time for remote versus in-person employees, there can be limited opportunity for employee voice.
-Leading talent management and HR expert Josh Bersin advises companies make employee voices a top priority.
-“First and foremost, you have to make “employee listening” a cultural value.”
+Leading talent management and HR expert Josh Bersin advises companies to make employee voices a top priority.
+“First and foremost, you have to make ’employee listening’ a cultural value.”

 Recognize Contributions Big and Small